I'm a photography teacher in NYC.

 Layer 1 is highlighted.

-Enter the new name and then click elsewhere on the layer.
+Enter the new name and then click elsewhere.

 Double click on the Layer 1 layer where there's just color.